 \subsection{Electret model}

-We model a single electret fibre as a planar wall since the diameter of a polypropylene fibre is on the order of $1$ to $10$~$\mu$m~\cite{Siag1994,Yim2020}, up to two orders of magnitude larger than the average diameter of SARS-CoV-2, and we thus assume that at close distance, any geometrical effects of the fibre shape can be neglected.
-The electret has a dielectric constant of $\varepsilon_S=2$ (similar to, \eg, polypropylene~\cite{Siag1994}), and a fixed surface charge density $\sigma_S$.
+Since the diameter of a polypropylene fibre is on the order of $1$ to $10$~$\mu$m~\cite{Siag1994,Yim2020}, up to two orders of magnitude larger than the average diameter of SARS-CoV-2, we model a single electret fibre as a planar wall and assume that at close distance, any geometrical effects of the fibre shape can be neglected.
+The electret has a dielectric constant of $\varepsilon_S=2$ (similar to, e.g., polypropylene~\cite{Siag1994}), and a fixed surface charge density $\sigma_S$.
 The exact charge on a single fibre is difficult to determine: electret filters have an overall low net charge~\cite{Nifuku2001}, meaning that among the individual fibres that compose the filter, there will be similar numbers of positively and negatively charged fibres~\cite{Brown1982}.
 Consequently, we explore a range of different possibilities, $\sigma_S\in\pm[0.1,1]$~$e/\mathrm{nm}^2$.